At Age of Learning, our mission is to help children everywhere build a strong foundation for academic success and a lifelong love of learning.

 Christine has a 20-year track record of creative leadership success.
 In five years at Electronic Arts, Christine guided the development of the EA Mobile Publishing organization, overseeing Creative Marketing, Consumer Insights, and Interactive, as well as serving as the design lead for Worldwide Consumer Marketing.
 Prior to EA, Christine led creative and brand development teams at DirecTV and The Walt Disney Company.
 She has also provided creative and brand consultation for leading Internet brands including Lynda.com and Zynga.
 Christine holds a B.S. in Advertising and a B.A. in English from the University of Texas at Austin.

-Stephanie leads the development, design, and production of content at Age of Learning.
-From 2007 to 2015, she was EVP Content and General Counsel.
+As Executive Producer and part of Age of Learning’s founding team, Stephanie currently produces the company’s music and provides creative leadership for content development.
+From 2015-2018, Stephanie served as Sr. EVP of Content Production and Design, and from 2007-2015, Stephanie served as EVP of Content and General Counsel.
 Before joining Age of Learning, Stephanie spent seven years as General Counsel at NeoPets, Inc. She was previously a senior IP/new media associate at Troy & Gould, as well as a media litigator at Gibson, Dunn & Crutcher.
 Stephanie clerked on the 9th Circuit U.S. Court of Appeals and holds a B.A. in Communications Studies from UCLA and a J.D. from Southwestern University School of Law.
 Prior to law school, Stephanie produced live shows, records, and television commercials for a variety of clients.
 She is a member of SAG-AFTRA and NARAS, as well as a Grammy nominee.